 Ramsey and Washington counties have worked together to manage waste responsibly since the 1980s.
 Today, the counties work jointly through Ramsey/Washington Recycling & Energy (R&E).
-Through R&E, the counties strive to protect health and the environment and meet the state’s 75% recycling goal.
-R&E views the waste stream as a resource stream and works to extract maximum value from discarded materials.
+Through R&E, the counties strive to protect health and the environment and meet the state’s 75% recycling goal by 2030.
+R&E views waste as a resource stream and works to extract maximum value from discarded materials.

 Ramsey/Washington Recycling & Energy is governed by the joint powers R&E Board, which is composed of commissioners from the two counties.
 Read more about the R&E Board here.
 R&E serves over 800,000 residents and 70,000 businesses.